What Is A SIP Gateway? How It Works, Benefits & Best Practices

 The SIP gateway connects to the legacy system through either analog or digital trunk ports.
 From the PBX’s perspective, the gateway appears as either a phone line or a networked PBX.
 Phone calls from the PBX to the outside world are converted into SIP calls and transmitted over an internet connection to a SIP provider or other VoIP peers.
 Incoming voice calls from VoIP devices are converted into the correct legacy protocol and delivered to the PBX.

-How Does a SIP Gateway Work?
+How A SIP Gateway Works

 Incorporating SIP into a traditional phone system is an effective way to introduce new features and reduce costs.
 Here’s how a SIP gateway makes this possible: